RHInception/ansible-xml/README.md

 # Notes

-## We are giving up ownership of this module.
-This README will be updated with a notice once a new home is found

-# Notes (cont...)

 * This software is available under the terms of the GPLv2 license.
 * Hi there, we have unit tests!